Tools and Supplies Needed:

 Installing Your First Tile

-Proper wall preparation is required for this application.
+Method 1: Proper wall preparation is required for this application.
 Aspect can be installed over most structurally sound substrates if they are clean, flat, smooth, dry, and free of dust, wax, soap scum and grease.
 Acceptable substrates are drywall, plaster or clean, smooth tile (glazed, porcelain type tile; not porous or textured).
 Any damaged, loose or uneven areas must be repaired, patched, leveled and primed.
 Fill cracks and irregularities with wallboard compound or spackling, then sand smooth with fine-grade sandpaper.
-The substrate to which you are applying Aspect tiles must be primed with a fresh coat of latex or oil-based primer such as Zinsser® or KILZ® (or similar products).
-Ingredients in “paint & primer in one” products can cause adhesion failure; as such, be sure to use a stand-alone primer.
-See below for Method 2 if you prefer not to prime the surface.
-Occasionally, even after properly preparing the substrate, the surface can still have bows, high spots, ridges, or uneven areas.
-Place a level against the wall.
-If there is a 1/8? gap or greater, use a filler such as spackling or drywall compound to fill in imperfections.
+Apply primer to assure good adhesion (not required).
+Lightly sand any shiny surfaces.

 Here are the recommended adhesives: